Don’t Hide Your Expertise

 The Downside to Posting Your Rates on Your Website

 Our brains influence all of our decisions.
 When someone comes to your website and finds your pricing page, this creates an anchor.
-Basically, they connect your value to that number.
+Basically, they connect your value to the number posted on your website.
 This has disadvantages.

 - Listed prices create preconceived expectations and false assumptions.
-Many times I’ve heard of entrepreneurs who found out a potential client worked with someone else that had higher prices.
+Many times I’ve heard of accounting professionals who found out a potential client worked with someone else who had higher prices.
 You value your time more than your clients do.

 - When you mention a price that’s higher than what’s listed on your website, this creates suspicion.
-Don’t do anything that risks your integrity.
+Don’t do anything which risks your integrity.

 - Mentioning any price makes the client fixate on price.
 Naturally, they’ll compare your prices with other services online.
 As a result, you lose their attention.

 Things Clients Actually Want

 Price is not the only factor your ideal clients consider.
 Are you a good fit for them and are they a good fit for you?
 Three primary factors influence their decision.

 - Price.
 Can they afford your services?
 How do you differ from lower priced alternatives?
 Are your prices too low?
 This causes a potential client to question your credibility.